britsja/Full-Stack-Frameworks-with-Django-Milestone-Project/README.md

 To clone this project before following the steps above to deploy it to Heroku, you can use the following command:
     - ```git clone https://github.com/britsja/Full-Stack-Frameworks-with-Django-Milestone-Project.git```

+In the admin panel:
+- Once project is created, usergroup needs to be created with the name of SupportUsers
+- Create support categories as required but the support website

+On the website - create dummy account and do the following:
+- Dummy tickets and features need to be generated for the stats page to work

 ### Credits